Scalingo/documentation/src/_posts/platform/app/2000-01-01-postdeploy-hook.md

    platform/getting-started/2000-01-01-common-deployment-errors
    %}#start-errors)).
 They are not reachable yet, see [limits](#limits) below.
 4. An extra container is started to run the `postdeploy` command
-5. If the `postdeploy` command has succeeded, we update the routing configuration, the new containers start to get requests and the deployment is considered a **success**
+5. If the `postdeploy` command succeeds, we update the routing configuration.
+The new containers start to get requests and the deployment is considered a **success**

+What this workflow implies is that the application boot should not rely on data initialized by the post-deployment hook.

 {% note %}
 If the `postdeploy` command fails, the deployment will fail with the status